Symptoms and Care Management

 Standards of Care specifically for individuals with dysferlinopathy are being developed beginning in 2022.
 The European Neuromuscular Medical Centre has approved a clinical meeting where dysferlinopathy experts from Europe and the U.S. will begin the work of creating much needed disease specific standards of care for clinicians to follow.

 Physical Therapy and Exercise

 The Jain Foundation attended an LGMD virtual clinic day and the physical therapists on the panel shared that PT for LGMD patients needs to be a thoughtful, customized plan that the therapist constructs specifically for the individual.
-They shared that non-weight bearing exercise such as swimming, is almost always preferred as part of an individual’s plan.
+They shared that non-weight bearing exercise, such as swimming, is almost always preferred as part of an individual’s plan.
 Unfortunately, there isn’t much in the recent literature giving specific guidelines for therapists to follow.
-Overall, the message given at the patient day is the a combination of OT and PT along with a holistic approach to overall health (sleep, nutrition, respiratory and regular physicals) can be included to improve quality of living and help to maintain the best balance possible on an individual basis.
+Overall, the message given at the LGMD virtual clinic day is that a combination of OT and PT along with a holistic approach to overall health (sleep, nutrition, respiratory and regular physicals) can be included to improve quality of living and help to maintain the best balance possible on an individual basis.

 One pre-clinical study indicated that concentric and non-eccentric exercises such as swimming and cycling (in moderation) allow the benefits of exercise with less muscle damage than some other forms of exercise.
 To read the full article click here.

 - Keeping your joints and muscles flexible: Use stretches which will target specific joint contractures (tightening) or overall mobility.
 Often they can occur if the joints have more limited movement due to the weakness.
 It is key to stretch regularly (4-6 times/week) to feel its benefits.